The Complexity of Drawing Graphs on Few Lines and Few Planes: Introduction

 This result shows that, even if a graph $G$ is known to be drawable on $k$ lines, it may happen that $G$ does not admit a $k$-line drawing on the integer grid.
 Nevertheless, in FPT time we are always able to produce a \emph{combinatorial description} of an optimal drawing (see Theorem~\ref{thm:fpt-main^2}).

-\paragraph{The complexity of the plane cover number.} Though the decision problem $\rho^2_3(G) \le k$ also belongs to $\erclass$, its complexity status is different from that of the line cover numbers.
-In Section~\ref{sec:complexity-rho23}, we establish the NP-hardness of deciding whether $\rho^2_3(G)\le k$ for any fixed $k\ge2$, which excludes an FPT algorithm for this problem unless $\mathrm{P}=\mathrm{NP}$.
-To show this, we first prove NP-hardness of \PPCOITSAT (a new problem of planar 3-SAT type), which we think is of independent interest.
+\subparagraph*{The complexity of the plane cover number.} Though the decision problem~\enquote{$\rho^2_3(G) \le k$?} also belongs to $\erclass$, its complexity status is different from that of the line cover numbers.
+In Section~\ref{sec:complexity-rho23}, we establish the \cNP-hardness of deciding whether $\rho^2_3(G)\le k$ for any fixed $k\ge2$, which excludes an FPT algorithm for this problem unless $\cP=\cNP$.
+To show this, we first prove \cNP-hardness of \PPCOITSAT (a new problem of \PTSAT type), which we think is of independent interest.

+In subsequent work, Pilz~\cite{p-p3sat-DMTCS19} showed that another variant of this type is NP-hard, namely the restriction of \PTSAT to instances where a Hamiltonian cycle can be added to the bipartite variable--clause graph without violating planarity.
+While in his case, the cycle goes through all clause vertices and then through all variable vertices, our restriction only asks for a cycle through all clause vertices.
+On the other hand, Pilz showed that his variant remains NP-hard for the \textsc{Monotone} variant (where no clause may combine negative and positive literals), while we show this for the \textsc{Positive 1-in-3} variant (where all literals are positive and the task is to decide whether there exists an assignment of truth values to the variables such that exactly one variable in each clause is true).

-\paragraph{Weak affine cover numbers.} We previously defined the \emph{weak affine cover number} $\pi^l_d(G)$ of a graph~$G$ similarly to $\rho^l_d(G)$ but under the weaker requirement that the $l$-dimensional planes in $\reals^d$ whose number has to be minimized contain the \emph{vertices} (and not necessarily the edges) of~$G$~\cite{ChaplickFLRVW16}.
-Based on our combinatorial characterization of~$\pi^1_3$ and~$\pi^2_3$ \cite{ChaplickFLRVW16}, we show in Section~\ref{s:weak-appendix} that the decision problem $\pi^l_3(G)\le2$ is NP-complete, and that it is NP-hard to approximate $\pi^l_3(G)$ within a factor of $O(n^{1-\epsilon})$, for any $\epsilon>0$.
-Asymmetrically to the affine cover numbers $\rho^1_2$, $\rho^1_3$, and $\rho^2_3$, here it is the parameter $\pi^1_2$ (for planar graphs) whose complexity remains open.
-For more open problems, see Section~\ref{s:open}.
+\subparagraph*{Weak affine cover numbers.} We previously defined the \emph{weak affine cover number} $\pi^l_d(G)$ of a graph~$G$ similarly to $\rho^l_d(G)$ but under the weaker requirement that the $l$-dimensional planes in $\reals^d$ whose number has to be minimized contain the \emph{vertices} (and not necessarily the edges) of~$G$~\cite{ChaplickFLRVW20}.
+Based on our combinatorial characterization of~$\pi^1_3$ and~$\pi^2_3$~\cite{ChaplickFLRVW20}, we show in Section~\ref{s:weak-appendix} that the decision problem~\enquote{$\pi^l_3(G)\le2$?} is \cNP-complete for $l \in \{1,2\}$.
+Recently, Erhardt~\cite{e-wlcn3d-MTh21} strengthened our result for $l=1$.
+He showed that deciding whether $\pi^1_3(G)\le2$ is NP-hard even if $G$ has maximum degree~$5$ or if $G$ is planar and has maximum degree~$6$.
+For general graphs, his result is tight because Matsumoto~\cite{m-bvla-JGT90} has proven that for every graph~$G \ne K_5$ of maximum degree~$4$, it holds that $\pi^1_3(G)\le2$.
+Erhardt also showed that, for any constant~$c$, the problem of deciding whether $\pi^1_3(G)\le c$ is FPT parameterized by the treewidth of~$G$.

+Further, we prove that it is \cNP-hard to approximate $\pi^l_3(G)$ within a factor of $O(n^{1-\epsilon})$, for any $\epsilon>0$.
+Recently, Biedl et al.~\cite{bfw-lpcnr-GD19} showed that it is \cNP-complete to decide whether $\pi^1_2(G)=2$ for a given planar graph~$G$.
+Firman et al.~\cite{flsw-ewlc2-GD18} gave formulations of the problem as an integer linear program and as an instance of Boolean satisfiability and compared them on test data; they also examined the drawability of several special graphs.